Where and when to see Orca, Whales, Dolphins (+ other Wildlife) in Orkney

 This post may contain affiliate links, which means we might earn a small commission on anything purchased through these links at no extra cost to you.
 Learn more on our disclaimer page.

-When to go: May-September for peak wildlife sightings and (hopefully) pleasant weather.
+• When: May to September for peak wildlife sightings and (hopefully) pleasant weather.

 The sun reflects off a bright blue sea in a quiet, calm bay.